artofmayhem/artofmayhem/README.md

  ### The current technologies that I utilize are:
-  React, React Native, Material UI, Storybook, Threejs, Drei, Gsap, Animejs, Axios, Bootstrap, Redux, React-Router, React-Thunk, andContext API on the Nodejs, Express, SQL custom hooks, router, styled components, and custom middleware on the backend.
+  React, React Native, Material UI, Storybook, Threejs, Drei, Gsap, Animejs, Axios, Bootstrap, Redux, React-Router, React-Thunk, and Context API.
+On the backend Nodejs, Express, SQL custom hooks, router, styled components, and custom middleware on the backend.
 C# for game development 🚀🚀🚀
 ###